 Knits for Nature

 438 little penguins were affected by the last major oil spill near Phillip Island in 2001.
-96% were successfully saved and rehabilitated at the Wildlife Clinic and released back into the wild.
+Of those, 96% were successfully saved with the help of penguin jumpers, rehabilitated at the Wildlife Clinic and released back into the wild.

 Read more about the benefits of using penguin jumpers when rehabilitating oiled little penguins here.

 The Knits for Nature penguin jumper program

 Knits for Nature begun after a number of oil spills near Phillip Island in the late 1990s to early 2000s.
 In 2014, after an ABC News story on the program was posted online, offers of help and support started to pour in from across the world and it quickly went viral!
 We received tens of thousands of little knits, but despite best intentions many were the wrong size, shape, or had embellishments which are unsafe for penguins and were and not suitable for little penguin rehabilitation in the event of an oil spill.

 So instead, these jumpers benefit the penguins through raising funds for little penguin research and conservation at Phillip Island .
 These can be purchased at the Penguin Parade gift shop and are part of our Adopt a Penguin Pal kids pack.
 Little penguin jumpers are also used as an educational tool to teach students and others about the impact marine and coastal pollution has on wildlife and the environment.

 We are pleased that a large percentage of the penguin jumpers have been suitable for rehabilitation purposes, and we therefore have ample supply for future oil spills – should one occur.
 Please send in any completed penguin jumpers, but please do not start anymore for the time being.

 To download penguin rehabilitation jumper pattern click the above link or penguin picture.